alvi-codes/MazeMaster/README.md

 ## Report

-- For a comprehensive overview of the technical details and implementation, please refer to the complete project report, `Y2_Group_Project_MazeMaster.pdf`, uploaded in the repository.
+- For a comprehensive overview of the technical details and implementation, please refer to the complete project report, `REPORT_MazeMaster.pdf`, uploaded in the repository.